Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 for each $x\in Y$ and for every $\omega\in F_x.$ \end{itemize} Here $\|\cdot\|$ denotes the standard Euclidean norm of $\K^d.$ \end{theorem} The above result is the counterpart, in the context of hyperbolic Riemann surface laminations, of the classical Oseledec multiplicative ergodic theorem for maps (see \cite{KatokHasselblatt,Oseledec}).
 In fact, Theorem 3.11 in \cite{NguyenVietAnh17a} is much more general than Theorem \ref{T:VA_general}.
 Indeed, the former is formulated for $l$-dimensional laminations and for leafwise Riemannian metrics which satisfy some reasonable geometric conditions.

-Assertion (i) above says that the Oseledec decomposition exists for all points $x$ in a leafwise saturated Borel set of total $\mu$-measure and that this decomposition is holonomy invariant.
-It is worthy noting that the Oseledec decomposition in (i) depends only on $x\in Y,$ in particular, it does not depend on paths $\omega\in\Omega_x.$
+Assertion (i) above tells us that the Oseledec decomposition exists for all points $x$ in a leafwise saturated Borel set of total $\mu$-measure and that this decomposition is holonomy invariant.
+Observe that the Oseledec decomposition in (i) depends only on $x\in Y,$ in particular, it does not depend on paths $\omega\in\Omega_x.$

 The decreasing sequence of subspaces of $\K^d$ given by assertion (i):

 is called the {\it Lyapunov filtration} associated to $\mathcal A$ at a given point $x\in Y.$